-Sturdy leaves that are greyish green, sometimes with a hint of pink, suitable for the tiniest of houses and not difficult in terms of care: Echeveria is a very lovable plant.
+The lovely leaves of echeveria are greyish green, sometimes with a hint of pink.
+They're suitable for even the smallest of spaces, and they're not at all difficult in terms of care.

 Colours and shapes

-Echeveria does not officially have any symbolic meaning.
-But in view of its tough nature, we think the plant represents persistence and strength.
-A nice gesture for someone who is strong or is going through a difficult period.
+Echeveria does not have any official meaning.
+But in view of its tough nature, we think the plant represents persistence and strength, making it a nice gesture for someone who is going through a difficult time.

-Your Echeveria's ancestors came from the Mexican desert, where plant expert Antansio Echeveria discovered the succulent in the 19th century.
+Echeveria's ancestors came from the Mexican desert, where botanist Antansio Echeveria discovered the succulent in the 19th century.
 The plant survives heat and drought by storing water in its leaves, stems and roots.
-So the Echeveria in your home can also cope with some neglect.
+It means Echeveria is also suitable for the less green-fingered amongst us, as it copes pretty well with neglect.